Robbie English, Broker and REALTOR

 1. Choose the Right Real Estate Agent

-Your choice of agent is paramount to your success.
+Your choice of agent is critical to your success.
 Look for a local agent who has experience with remote transactions, is tech-savvy, and communicates proactively.
 They’ll serve as your eyes and ears on the ground, ensuring your property is marketed effectively and the sale proceeds smoothly.

 2. Invest in High-Quality Marketing